insightcrunch/insightcrunch/_posts/2025-06-23-sarkari-naukri-complete-guide.md

 ### Current Recruitment Cycle

-The UPSC CSE 2026 notification has been released for 933 vacancies.
-The Prelims exam is scheduled for 24 May 2026, and the Mains will commence from 21 August 2026 onwards.
-This represents a continuation of the annual cycle where UPSC releases its notification between January and February, with Prelims in May and Mains in September.
+The latest UPSC CSE notification is typically released for around 900-1,000 vacancies each cycle.
+The annual cycle follows a consistent pattern: notification released between January and February, Prelims conducted in May, and Mains commencing from August onwards.

-The AIR 1 in UPSC CSE 2024 was secured by Shakti Dubey, and for the 2025 cycle, Anuj Agnihotri secured AIR 1 with a total of 1,071 marks, comprising 867 marks in the written Mains examination and 204 marks in the Personality Test.
+In recent cycles, the AIR 1 scorers have achieved totals in the range of 1,060-1,080 marks out of 2,025, with the written Mains component typically contributing around 850-870 marks and the Personality Test the remaining 200-210 marks.

 ### Eligibility Criteria